 Score Skill C3: Handling experimental observations and data 0 No evidence of positive achievement for this skill.
 1 Some evidence of positive achievement, but the criteria for a score of 2 are not met.
 2 Processes results in an appropriate manner given a detailed format.
 Draws an obvious qualitative conclusion from the results of an experiment.
 3 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
 4 Processes results in an appropriate manner given an outline format.
-Recognizes and comments on anomalous results.
-Draws qualitative conclusions that are consistent with obtained results and deduces patterns in data.
+Recognises and comments on anomalous results.
+Draws qualitative conclusions which are consistent with obtained results and deduces patterns in data.
 5 Is beyond the level defined for 4, but does not meet fully the criteria for 6.
 6 Processes results in an appropriate manner given no format.
 Deals appropriately with anomalous or inconsistent results.
-Recognizes and comments on possible sources of experimental error.
-Expresses conclusions as generalizations or patterns where appropriate.

-Score Skill C4: Planning, carrying out, and evaluating investigations 0 No evidence of positive achievement for this skill.
+Recognises and comments on possible sources of experimental error.
+Expresses conclusions as generalisations or patterns where appropriate.
+Score Skill C4: Planning, carrying out and evaluating investigations 0 No evidence of positive achievement for this skill.
 1 Some evidence of positive achievement, but the criteria for a score of 2 are not met.
 2 Suggests a simple experimental strategy to investigate a given practical problem.
-Attempts "trial and error" modification in the light of the experimental work carried out.
-3 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
-4 Specifies a sequence of activities to investigate a given practical problem.
-In a situation where there are two variables, recognizes the need to keep one of them constant while the other is being changed.
-Comments critically on the original plan and implements appropriate changes in the light of the experimental work carried out.
-5 Is beyond the level defined for 4, but does not meet fully the criteria for 6.
-6 Analyzes a practical problem systematically and produces a logical plan for an investigation.
-In a given situation, recognizes there are a number of variables and attempts to control them.
-Evaluates chosen procedures, suggests/implements modifications where appropriate and shows a systematic approach in dealing with unexpected results.
+Attempts 'trial and error' modification in the light of the experimental work carried out.
+3 Attempts 'trial and error' modification in the light of the experimental work carried out.
+3 Attempts 'trial and error' modification in the light of the experimental work carried out.
+Is beyond the level defined for 2, but does not meet fully the criteria for 4.
+Specifies a sequence of activities to investigate a given practical problem.
+In a situation where there are two variables, recognises the need to keep one of them constant while the other is being changed.
+Comments critically on the original plan and implements appropriate changes in the light of the

-Guidance on Candidate Assessment
+Guidance on candidate assessment